 Emotional abuse is the use of anger to permanently and systematically control, humiliate, and break the spirit of another person—man, woman, or child.

 This Emotional Abuse Test is based on solid scientific research.
-It has been designed to help couples determine if their relationship is similar to other couples that live in abusive relationships.
+It has been designed to help couples determine if their relationship is similar to other couples who live in abusive relationships.

-Since men are typically physically stronger, or in a stronger financial position, they are frequently perpetrators of abuse.
-They use this "power" to control, humiliate, and break the resistance of their partner.
-This is why men are often more dangerous and destructive when they are the abusers in an abusive relationship because of their greater physical strength.
+Since men are typically physically stronger, or in a stronger financial position, they are more frequently the perpetrators of abuse.
+They use this 'power' to control, humiliate, and break the resistance of their partner.
+Men are often more dangerous and destructive when they are the abusers in an abusive relationship because of their greater physical strength.

-Typically, a verbally abusive husband uses his words to control, but sadly sometimes physical coercion and assault are also used to control.
-If you are a verbally abusive husband, you need to change the way you relate to your wife.
-Your behavior is ruining your peace and harmony, and your wife may very well leave you—and who can blame her!
+Typically, a verbally abusive man uses his words to control, but sadly sometimes physical coercion and assault are also used to control a partner.
+If you are a verbally abusive man, you need to change the way you relate to your wife or committed partner.
+Your behavior is ruining your peace and harmony, and your wife or committed partner may very well leave you—and who would blame her!
 It's your fault for being controlling, mean and selfish.

-If you are an emotionally abusive wife, know you are destroying your husband.
+If you are an emotionally abusive woman, know you are destroying your husband or committed partner.
 There is no victory in this since both of you share the same fate.
-If you hurt him, so too you are hurting yourself and your children.
-As well, as an emotionally abusive wife, you may push your husband to the edge, and he may seek understanding and kindness elsewhere.
+If you hurt him, you are also hurting yourself and your children.
+As well, an emotionally abusive woman, you may push your husband to the edge, and he may seek understanding and kindness elsewhere.